nlgreenerton/thp-nlp/gsdmm/README.md

 ## Gibbs sampling algorithm for the Dirichlet multinomial mixture model (GSDMM)

 Largely based on [this code](https://github.com/rwalk/gsdmm) but edited to include `random_state` variable to standardize initial topic settings of documents and added tfidf-weighting option.
 Documents without any tokens are assigned label -1 and not involved in any fitting steps.
+The code will run some specified number of iterations then, upon completion of those iterations, do a final topic assignment with `choose_best_label()` based on the highest probability label for each document.

 Usage:
 ```python